Vlix/safe-json/README.md

    migrate (NewType (t:_)) = Reverse $ OldType t
 ```

-_N.B.
-At the moment there is no support for extended migrating
+_N.B.: At the moment there is no support for extended migrating
 from newer versions further than the one directly defined in
 the type's reverse migrate instance, i.e. if the parsing of
 the type defined in type `a`'s `MigrateFrom (Reverse a)` fails,